 Thermal Stability of Structural Turnout Ensembles

-When referring to firefighters’ turnout gear, thermal stability generally refers to the gear’s ability to maintain its level of performance after exposure to heat.
+Thermal stability in turnout gear generally refers to its ability to maintain its level of performance after exposure to heat.
 To evaluate the thermal stability of an ensemble, it is important to assess the individual layers (outer shell, thermal liner, and moisture barrier).
 If these layers are not thermally stable, the gear’s performance may decline after exposure to heat.

-The 2012 edition of the NFPA 1971 standard will require ensemble manufacturers to perform stored thermal energy (STE) testing on attachments to outer shell sleeves.
+The NFPA 1971 standard requires ensemble manufacturers to perform stored thermal energy (STE) testing on attachments to outer shell sleeves.
 Learn about stored energy, how this new testing relates to the TPP requirement already in the standard, and potential solutions for compliance with the new requirements.